 The best gift I have ever received in my life was a lifetime membership for the National Trust from my grandma.
-I’ve had years of pure joy from exploring historic houses and areas of outstanding beauty all around the UK for free.
-And there are many more years of this to come!
+I’ve had years of pure joy from exploring historic houses and areas of outstanding beauty for free.
+And did you know you can use a National Trust membership abroad too?

 Although the National Trust Lifetime memberships are expensive (they have gone up since I got given mine), yearly passes are available.

 If you are in the US, annual National Parks passes are a brilliant gift idea.
 At only $80, you are not only able to access some of the most stunning parks all over the country for free, you are contributing towards the preservation of these beauty spots.